lpplbiubiubiub/RCLane/readme.md

 > Shenghua Xu, Xinyue Cai, Bin Zhao, Li Zhang, Hang Xu, Yanwei Fu, Xiangyang Xue
 > **ECCV 2022**

+**This repository is an official MindSpore implementation of RCLane.**

 ## News
 - [2022/07/04]: RCLane is accepted by **ECCV 2022**!